 Before I tried the South African Twitch Relay, I couldn't stream at ANYTHING over 2,000 kbps (no matter what server I used)

 I've been using CoolIdeas' Twitch Relay for a long time, and it's been great since.
 I'm able to push the recommended bitrate, and way more, without losing any frames.
 As far as I can tell, there aren't any dropped frames from CoolIdeas'

 Twitch Relay to the Twitch server they use (live-lhr.twitch.tv -- London, UK).

 Using my 200Mbps upload, I've tested to see just how far you can go, and apparently, you can go quite far.
 Of course; there's absolutely no need to stream at more than 8,000 kbps to Twitch (Twitch suggests 6,000 as a max), this was

 a quick test to see how much I'd be able to push to the RTMP server.

 The lower the bitrate you stream at; the more people your stream can reach.
 Not everyone has the internet speed to watch Twitch streams at source quality (Especially when watching Twitch from South Africa is slow for a lot of people as it is).

 That being said, I only did this for 30 seconds to demonstrate that there were no frames dropped at incredibly high bitrates.
 The server should be more than capable of handling many South African streamers.
 If it approaches maximum capacity, CoolIdeas will hopefully upgrade the server to cope.

-Quick footnote: I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with CoolIdeas or CoolIdeas' Twitch Relay server.
+Quick footnote: I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with CoolIdeas or CoolIdeas' Twitch Relay server, or any of the other servers mentioned above.
 Just here to share information that might help get you on your feet if you're having issues streaming to any of the Twitch.tv ingest servers.

 Published - Wed, 17 OCT 2018 21:20